rusty6285/CATAPULTCASE_OHW_DISPLAY/README.md

 Current issues:
 - The CPU fan speed is not read in this initial release
+- GPU selection does not influence the queried GPU metrics

 Setup:
 1. Compile the contents of GUI_Python_Code folder by running PyInstaller in the directory with all files present, using the CC_HW_GUI.spec configuration file